openstack/neutron/doc/source/stadium/sub_projects.rst

   advanced service is more likely to make sense as an independent project.
   This is subject to change as the Neutron project evolves and continues to explore the boundaries that work best for the project.
+* OpenStack project teams are based around both technology and groups of people.
+  If a sub-project is directly driven by a subset of members of the Neutron team, with the wider approval of the Neutron team, then it makes sense to retain it under the Neutron project team.
+Conversely, a project that was developed without oversight or engagement of any of the Neutron members cannot qualify.
+  For the sake of this criterion, a member of the team is a known (core or not) contributor with a substantial track record of Neutron development.

 Official Sub-Project List
 -------------------------